 - After you heal from the second surgery (normally a two-week period) you can then get your snap-on dentures.

 Cost of snap-in dentures

 Snap-in dentures cost in the US anywhere from $1,000 to $10,000.
-The range is so wide because the price depends on how many implants you need, materials used, and of course which clinic you go to.
-You can always call around to various clinics in your area to find out what the estimated price on snap-in dentures will be.
+The range is so wide because the price depends on how many implants you need, the materials used, and of course which clinic you go to.

-Many people opt to get their snap-on denture implants abroad in places like Mexico, because standards of care there are just as high as in the United States, and prices are much lower, since the cost of living is so much lower.
+Alternatively, many people opt to get their snap-on denture implants abroad in places like Mexico, because standards of care there are just as high as in the United States, and prices are much lower since the cost of living is so much lower.
 To find out more about this option, you can read our article dedicated to dental tourism.